Check out the CWF events and other wildlife and environmental events below.

 Time & Place

-Todd Pover is the Beach Nesting Bird Project Manager for the Conserve Wildlife Foundation of New Jersey.
-In that capacity he oversees the statewide monitoring, management, and research for at-risk shorebird species, such as piping plover, least tern, black skimmers, and American oystercatcher.
-He has been helping protect these species for over 20 years in New Jersey, and more recently has had a role in flyway scale conservation, in particular in the Bahamas.
+A Cape May County resident, Todd Pover is the Beach Nesting Bird Project Manager for the Conserve Wildlife Foundation of New Jersey.
+In this capacity he oversees monitoring, management, and research for beach nesting birds for the entire state.
+This is his 23rd year working with this fascinating group of birds here in New Jersey, and more recently he has also begun studying piping plovers on their wintering grounds in the Bahamas.